itenium-be/blog-posts/dotnet/2023-03-05-xamarin-forms-vs-maui.md

 ### .NET 7

-As Maui is build in in .Net 7, it takes advantage of it.
+As Maui is build in inside .Net 7, it takes advantage of it.
 It does not only support xaml hot reload, but also .Net hot reload.
 It enables faster app startup through improved memory usage.

 ### Controls with handlers